rscode999/cnet/documentation/documentation.md

 All classes and methods are in the `CNet` namespace.
 The only class or method not in `CNet` is the `illegal_state` exception, which is not in a namespace.

 Some functions use the `Eigen` linear algebra package.
 A short guide for Eigen can be found [here](https://libeigen.gitlab.io/eigen/docs-nightly/GettingStarted.html).
 All Eigen functionality needed for CNet is supported in Eigen Lite, included with this repo.
-Import Eigen Lite in the same way Eigen would be imported.
+Import Eigen Lite using `#include <Eigen/Core>` or `#include <Eigen/Dense>`, as with standard Eigen.

 <details>
   <summary>IMPORTANT NOTE for development using Eigen + Eigen Lite</summary>